lucasmazo32/hmmm/api_hmmm/API_KEY.md

   {
     user: user id,
     tour: tour id,
+    client: client id.
   }
   ```
-  \* It is required to have one of the two.
-If you provide both of them, only the city parameter will be taken into consideration.
+  \* It is required to have one of the three.
+If you provide all of them, only the user parameter will be taken into consideration.
   - Response: Booked Tour information by user or by Tour.

 - Create a booked tour